GyulyVGC/sniffnet/CONTRIBUTING.md

 Ensure the pull request description clearly describes the problem and your solution to that problem.

-## Do you intend to propose a whole new feature or an improvement of an existing feature?
+## Are you willing to help but don't know where to start?

+You can give a look at the [project roadmap](https://github.com/GyulyVGC/sniffnet/blob/main/ROADMAP.md) to see the features I'd like to implement next, or check out issues labeled with the tag "[help wanted](https://github.com/GyulyVGC/sniffnet/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22)" to see what I'm struggling with.

 All proposals to enlarge or improve Sniffnet are warmly welcomed, join the discussion and don't hesitate to share your thoughts!